Pulock’s late goal helps Islanders beat rival Flyers 5-3

 ”We had a great start. … We sort of let them back in the game and allowed them to do what they did,” Trotz said. ”I thought we managed the third period pretty well.
 We knew they were going to be coming.”

 NOTES: Islanders C Casey Cizikas left early in the first period with an apparent knee injury following a collision with Philadelphia’s Ivan Provorov.
-Cizikas did not return. … Barzal has 110 assists and 76 points in 11 career games against the Flyers. … Eberle has five goals and two assists in 19 games against Philadelphia. … The Islanders won the first two meetings, 5-3 at Nassau Coliseum on Oct.
+Cizikas did not return. … Eberle has five goals and two assists in 19 games against Philadelphia. … The Islanders won the first two meetings, 5-3 at Nassau Coliseum on Oct.
 27, and 4-3 in a shootout at Philadelphia on Nov.
 16. The teams conclude season series March 24 at Philadelphia. … Giroux has 37 assists and 55 points in 52 games against the Islanders.

 UP NEXT